 In this class, we will work together to develop a learning community that is inclusive and respectful.
 Our diversity may be reflected by differences in race, culture, age, religion, sexual orientation, socioeconomic background, and myriad other social identities and life experiences.
 The goal of inclusiveness, in a diverse community, encourages and appreciates expressions of different ideas, opinions, and beliefs, so that conversations and interactions that could potentially be divisive turn instead into opportunities for intellectual and personal enrichment.

 A dedication to inclusiveness requires respecting what others say, their right to say it, and the thoughtful consideration of others’ communication.
 Both speaking up and listening are valuable tools for furthering thoughtful, enlightening dialogue.
 Respecting one another’s individual differences is critical in transforming a collection of diverse individuals into an inclusive, collaborative and excellent learning community.
-Our core commitment shapes our core expectation for behavior inside and outside of the classroom
+Our core commitment shapes our core expectation for behavior inside and outside of the classroom.

 As part of the University’s Culture of Care & Support we provide campus resources to create access for you to maintain your safety, health, and well-being.
-We understand that as a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug concerns depression, difficulty concentrating and/or lack of motivation.
+We understand that as a student you may experience a range of issues that can cause barriers to learning, such as strained relationships, increased anxiety, alcohol/drug concerns, depression, difficulty concentrating and/or lack of motivation.
 These stressful moments can impact academic performance or reduce your ability to engage.
 The University offers services to assist you with addressing these or ANY other concerns you may be experiencing.
 If you or someone you know are suffering from any challenges, you should reach out for support.
-You can seek confidential mental health services available on campus in the Health & Counseling Center (HCC).
-Another helpful resource is Student Outreach & Support (SOS), where staff work with you to connect to all the appropriate campus resources (there are many!), develop a plan of action, and guide you in navigating challenging situations.
-If you are concerned about one of your peers you can submit a report through our Pioneers Care System.
-More information about HCC, SOS, and Pioneers CARE can be found at:
+You can seek confidential mental health services available on campus in the Health & Counseling Center (HCC) and My Student Support System (My SSP).
+Another helpful campus office is Student Outreach & Support (SOS), where staff work with you to connect to all the appropriate campus resources (there are many!), develop a plan of action, and guide you in navigating challenging situations.
+If you are concerned about yourself and/or one of your peers you can send a SOS referral.

 If you are a student-athlete, you should inform me of any class days to be missed due to DU sponsored varsity athletic events in which you are participating.
 Please provide me with an absence policy form by the end of the first week of class.
 You will need to make up any missed lectures, assignments, and/or exams.